5 Natural Remedies for Sinus Headache Straight From Kitchen

 4. Apple Cider Vinegar

 Apple juice vinegar contains a variety of supplements, including vitamins B1, B2, A, and E, calcium, and magnesium.
 These supplements help clear sinus cavities and treat hypersensitivity issues.
-Furthermore, apple cider vinegar leads to the thinning of mucus layer quickly.
+Furthermore, apple cider vinegar leads to the thinning of the mucus layer quickly.
 Those who do this remedy will find their mucus turning from white or green and thick to thin and transparent.
 The thinning of bodily fluid is a sign that sinus disease is vanishing.

 You can either dilute apple cider vinegar and sip it throughout the day or put a few drops in your nostrils.
 The key to treating a sinus disease with apple juice vinegar is to catch and cure the sinus early.
 This gives you the power to kill the infection and avoid its severity.